 Fashions of London and Paris, August 1805.

 This is a large fold-out print (hence the creases) that is about three times the size of the standard print in this magazine (14″ x 8″).
 It’s one of my favorites, as it shows three lively groups, including gentlemen.
 But notice the third lady from the left, the one holding the open parasol.
 The artist seems to have forgotten to draw her body!
-The women beside her holds out her purple cloak, but one would still expect to see the skirt and feet of the third lady.
+The woman beside her holds out her purple cloak, but one would still expect to see the skirt and feet of the third lady.
 Oops.

 In the first few years of the century, most dresses had trains.
 One can’t help but imagine all these white trains getting dirty while walking in the park, even on gravel paths!
 I suspect these ladies kept their laundresses busy.